digitalaotearoa/openfisca-aotearoa/SETUP-devcontainer.md

 5. Install the `ms-vscode-remote.vscode-remote-extensionpack` Visual Studio Code extension from the Extensions menu (Ctrl+Shift+X)
 6. Click on "Open folder", then select the git repository folder downloaded in Step 3
 7. A popup should appear stating the "Folder contians a Dev Container configuration file".
 Click on the "Reopen in Container" button.
 8. Click on "View log" to look at the progress of the environment being setup.
-The environment should be setup in a few
+NOTE: The environment should be setup in a few minutes but vscode command prompt becomes active when the container starts, NOT when openfisca finishes installing - so if the openfisca commands fail, give it some time.

 ## Run the OpenFisca Web API or tests from the dev container